 Hosted by the UBC School of Public Policy and Global Affairs, the Lind Initiative’s Thinking While Black speaker series meditates on the structures of race in North America and spotlights the seemingly disconnected forms of racial violence that hide in plain sight.
 Above: A discussion with Claudia Rankine, a New York Times bestselling poet and MacArthur “Genius” Award Recipient.

-Podcasts, book recommendations, and more
+Podcasts, films, book recommendations, and more

 PODCAST: Jaelem Bhate, conductor & composer

 In this podcast, Arts alumnus Jaelem Bhate talks about his switch from science to a career in music, and how scholarships and awards helped him along the way.